lightninglabs/lightning-api-ng/site/tools/templates/daemons/shared.md

 ## REST

+View a listing of all REST URLs on the [REST Endpoints](rest-endpoints) page.

 The code samples assume that the there is a local `{{daemonCmd}}` instance running and listening for REST connections on port `{{restPort}}`. `{{upper name}}_DIR` will be used as a placeholder to denote the base directory of the `{{daemonCmd}}` instance.
 By default,